lmas/thesis/thesis.typ

 Setting up the hardware required using some wires and a breadboard which is commonly used when prototyping electronic projects, as shown in @hatonrasp.
 @app-wiring have a wiring diagram that better illustrates the setup.
-The Raspberry Pi was then powered up and setup in a default way by following the getting started guide @raspberry and then connected to a locally available WIFI network.
+Powering up the Raspberry Pi, it was then setup in a default way by following the getting started guide @raspberry and connected to a locally available WIFI network.

 #figure(
 	block(clip: true, radius: 4pt, image("images/photo-rasp-sensor.jpg", width: 75%)),
 	caption: [Environment Sensor HAT wired to the Raspberry Pi.], ) <hatonrasp>

-InfluxDB was then installed in a similar way by following its setup guide @influxdb.
+Next, the Raspberry Pi should monitor its performance and continuously log the raw sensor data and corresponding Matrix Profiles for later analysis.
-InfluxDB is a simple to use time series database with a built in data explorer.
+InfluxDB is a simple to use time series database with a built in data explorer and can do both tasks on the device.
-It is a suitable choice for monitoring the Raspberry Pi's performance and logging both raw sensor data and corresponding Matrix Profiles.

-Finally, Telegraf was installed @telegraf.
+InfluxDB has its own setup guide @influxdb on how to install it as a service.

-It is a monitoring agent that can collect various statistics such as memory usage, CPU times and other performance-related data from the Raspberry Pi.
+Collecting the raw performance data such as memory usage, CPU times, and other statistics requires a monitoring agent on the host device.
-The collected data is then sent to InfluxDB for logging and monitoring purposes.
+Installing Telegraf @telegraf solved this task and it can send the collected statistics directly to InfluxDB.
 @app-telegraf shows the configuration file used for Telegraf.